Annual General Meeting of Shareholders of AB Linas Agro Group is convened on October 29, 2021

 - Approval of the Distribution of the Company‘s Profit (Loss).

-- Election of the Company‘s auditor for the financial year 2021/2022 of the Company and establishment of the payment for the services.
+- Election of the audit company to audit Company‘s financial statements and establishment of the payment for the services.

 - Increase of the Company‘s share capital;

-Note: Update: by the decision of the Board of AB Linas Agro Group, adopted on 8 October, 2021, the Annual General Meeting of Shareholders agenda clause No. 7 is revised, documents supplementing the agenda of the Meeting added